AChezick/Capstone2/README.md

 ---

+Nearly 23,500 patients were missing the Camp Location.
+However, I was able to use the primary key to link a patient with a camp.
+Then, using sets, I was able to confirm that each camp ID is only associated with a certain city value by checking for unions and intersections among CampIDs, PatientIDs and Camp Length that were spread among the csv files.
+Thus, I was able to backtrack and impute missing city values for each patient which did improve prediction scores.

+#### Numerical Features and Imputation

-The additional features provided by MedCamp were imbalanced, co-linear, or missing.
-For example Age, Income, Education Score had less than 2,000 values and most patients who had one of these features had the other 3.
-Therefore, imputing the average value onto the other 35,000 patients would not be helpful.
+The numerical features provided by MedCamp were missing from most paitents.
+For example Age, Income and Education Score had less than 2,000 value each.
+Additionally, 90% of the patients were missing all three values.
+Therefore, imputing average values onto the other 35,000 patients for any numerical feature would create colinearity.

 ![]( https://github.com/AChezick/Capstone2/blob/main/images/images2/attendance_catgegorical.png )